adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 # Explorer and First Queries

-Now that you're in good shape to use the AEC Data Model API, we can start experimenting with the queries and the explorer to get more comfortable with this new service.
+Now that you're in good shape to use the MFG Data Model API, we can start experimenting with the queries and the explorer to get more comfortable with this new service.

 In this section, we'll introduce you to the interface that will help you explore your design data, focusing mainly on the API.
 As said before, we don't want you to worry about frameworks, coding, and cloud providers.
-We can keep it simple using the [explorer](https://aecdatamodel-explorer.autodesk.io).
+We can keep it simple using the [explorer](https://mfgdatamodel-explorer.autodesk.io).

 The explorer's UI was built to be simple and intuitive.
 We'll use it mostly to perform our queries by passing the payload and checking the response, just like in the image below: